 Dogs must always be kept on a lead when in public or communal areas.
-They must never be let out on their own - this includes communal areas and stairwells.
+They must never be let out on their own - this includes communal balconies and stairwells.
+If cats are allowed free access outside, then steps must be taken to ensure they do not cause an unreasonable nuisance to neighbours.

-Tenants have a duty to look after their pets responsibly and must not allow them to cause an unreasonable nuisance to their neighbours, Papworth Trust staff or contractors or any other member of the public.
+Tenants have a duty to look after their pets responsibly and must not allow them to cause a nuisance to their neighbours, any member of their own household, Papworth Trust staff or contractors or any other member of the public.
 Tenants will also be held responsible for the behaviour of any pets bought into their homes or neighbourhoods by their visitors.

-If a pet is found to be causing an unreasonable nuisance or annoyance, the Trust will manage any complaints in line with the Trusts Antisocial Behaviour policy.
+If a pet is found to be causing a nuisance or annoyance, the Trust will manage any complaints in line Antisocial Behaviour policy.
 The following are examples of incidents that will be recorded and managed as antisocial behaviour:

-- Excessive and persistent barking or any other loud noise causing a disturbance. - Dogs or any other animals being used to intimidate people. - Pets causing damage to Papworth Trust property. - Uncontrolled behaviour of dogs whilst Trust staff are in the property.
+- Excessive and persistent barking or any other loud noise causing a disturbance. - Dogs or any other animals being used to intimidate people. - Pets causing damage to Papworth Trust property. - Uncontrolled behaviour of dogs whilst Trust staff are in the property. - Any other behaviour considered to be causing a nuisance or annoyance.